openfl/OpenFLDevelopersGuide/working-with-sound/controlling-sound-volume-and-panning.md

 You can also use a SoundTransform object to set volume and pan values for a Microphone object (see

-“Capturing
+"Capturing

-sound input” on page 461
+sound input" on page 461

 ) and for Sprite objects and SimpleButton objects.